LaresLLC/SysmonConfigPusher/README.md

 **Update Config on Selected Computers** - This initiates the "Sysmon64.exe -c <config value.xml>" command on the selected computers

+**Uninstall Sysmon from Selected Computers** - Uninstalls Sysmon from the selected computers using the -u flag

 # Why So Many Buttons ?

 Sysmon Config Pusher has a lot of moving parts and logically seperating these tasks using graphical buttons helps me keep track of what I'm doing 😎